arantzardzm/github-searcher/README.md

 ## Motivation
-This project was created as a result of a code challenge provided by Tradeling. \
+This project was created as a result of a code challenge.
-More details on the code challenge implementation can be found [here](https://github.com/tradeling/coding-tasks/tree/develop/fullstack-javascript).

 ## Screenshots of Project